Experiment Tracking

 Programmatically

-from insideLLMs.tracking import get_tracker
+from insideLLMs.experiment_tracking import create_tracker

-tracker = get_tracker("wandb", project="my-llm-evaluation")
+tracker = create_tracker("wandb", project="my-llm-evaluation")

-with tracker.start_run(name="bias-test"):
+with tracker:

 # Run your experiment